CocDap/danang-hackathon/challenge-2-lending-borrowing/README.md

+## Challenge details
+A decentralized lending and borrowing protocol built on Polkadot Asset Hub that enables users to lend their assets and borrow against their collateral, leveraging Polkadot's cross-chain capabilities and security features.

+## Functional Specifications

++ Collateral System : Users can deposit tokens as collateral, withdraw them when not locked in a loan, and use this collateral to secure their borrowing needs.

++ Lending System : Users can borrow tokens against their collateral up to a limit determined by the collateral factor, with the restriction of having only one active loan at a time.

++ Repayment System: Users can repay their loans either partially or in full, with the loan status automatically updating to reflect the current repayment state.

+## Implementation Requirements
-Core Requirements
+### 1. Core Functions
-1. Basic Protocol Implementation
+- [x] Mercury

+[ ] depositCollateral: Implement collateral deposit logic

-[ ] Implement collateral deposit and withdrawal
+[ ] withdrawCollateral: Implement collateral withdrawal logic

-[ ] Implement loan taking and repayment
+[ ] takeLoan: Implement loan taking logic

-[ ] Handle token transfers correctly
-[ ] Implement proper event emissions
+[ ] repayLoan: Implement loan repayment logic
-2. Security Requirements
+### 2. Helper Functions

-[ ] Implement access control
+[ ] _loanRequiredCollateral: Implement required collateral calculation

-[ ] Add input validation
-[ ] Ensure safe token transfers
-[ ] Protect against common vulnerabilities
+[ ] getLoanDetails: Implement loan information retrieval

-3. Testing Requirements
+### 3. Admin Functions

-[ ] Write basic test cases
+[ ] setCollateralFactor: Implement collateral factor update

+### 4. Tests
-[ ] Test all main functions
+[ ] Test all function implementations

-[ ] Test edge cases
-[ ] Verify event emissions
-Submission Requirements
+## Submission Requirements
-1. Code Submission
-[ ] Smart contract code
-[ ] Create tests
+1. Finish `todo` smart contract logic
-2. Deployment
+2. Run tests
-[ ] Deploy to Westend Asset Hub
+3. Deploy to Westend Asset Hub